PoorviMA-Sahyadri-ECE/PoorviMA-Sahyadri-ECE-VSDSquadron/task2/steps.md

 # Steps:

 ## Study the Existing Code:
-1. Access the uart_loopback project from the [VSDSquadron_FM repository]
+1. Access the uart_loopback project from the VSDSquadron_FM repository.
 2. Analyze the Verilog code to understand the loopback logic.

 ---